thelinmichael/spotify-web-api-node/README.md

 Spotify Web API Node
 ==================

 This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/web-api/).
+If you want to make requests directly from the browser, please check out [spotify-web-api-js](https://github.com/JMPerez/spotify-web-api-js).
+A list of selected wrappers for different languages and environments are available on the Developer site's [Libraries page](https://developer.spotify.com/web-api/code-examples/).

 It includes helper functions to do the following:

 #### Music metadata
 - Albums, artists, and tracks